 Have you ever had to look for criminal records online?
 Was it an easy process?
-Dis you do your search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal records, and your feedback could help other people that are in the same situation.

 Click here to comment

 The FBI maintains a list of the Ten Most Wanted Criminals.
 In Lee County, the Lee County Sheriff has their own list of the most wanted criminals, that you can access online.